nazar/soapee-ui/doc/provision.md

 ### 5. Setup File Synchronization

 Vagrant allows using your favourite IDE/Text Editor on your OS.
-These files are then synced on the Vagrant box, which is configured to build and server the web application.
+These files are then synced on the Vagrant box, which is configured to build and serve the web application.
 During development, for example, the web application is accessible on http://192.168.30.20:8080.

 Vagrant VMs are almost perfect apart from the default Shared Folder mechanism.
 In VirtualBox, the vboxfs shared folder has a number of shortcomings: